 The Nomination Committee is responsible for preparing proposals regarding the appointment and dismissal of directors to be submitted to the general meeting of shareholders.
-This committee also deliberates on matters regarding personnel decisions pertaining to officers of the Company and major subsidiaries and the selection of successors to the presidents of the Company and of core subsidiaries.
+This committee also deliberates on matters regarding personnel decisions pertaining to officers of the Company and major subsidiaries and the selection of successors to the president of the Company, outside directors, and president of SMBC.
 The Nomination Committee comprises one internal director and five outside directors.
-In order to ensure transparency in deliberations on officer personnel decisions. an outside director has been appointed to serve as the chairman of this committee.
+In order to ensure transparency in deliberations on officer personnel decisions, an outside director has been appointed to serve as the chairman of this committee.